naveenkamineni/Data-science/README.md

 Through Data Science, Machine Learning, and Deep Learning, we are building technologies that **transform how the world works**.

 ---

-That's a great question — and honestly, it's where everyone's real journey into Data Science begins! 🚀
-Let me break it down **clearly** for you:

----

 # 🌟 First Step to Learn Data Science

 **👉 Step 1: Understand the Core Concepts.**